Where to Eat in Vienna – from Schnitzel to Sacher’s Cake

 The experience of a new culture is never complete without trying traditional food.
-That’s one of our favourite activities.
+That’s one of our favorite activities.
 Since we’ve been to Vienna the countless number of times, we’ve tried food in many many restaurants and thus we can tell you where you will not regret giving a certain amount of money for a nice Schnitzel or Sacher cake.
 We bring you the list of 7 best places to eat in Vienna.

 Let’s start tasting some great food in Vienna’s restaurants.

 You already know that you have to try the famous Austrian sausages – we’re about to show you where.
 One of the best sausage stands is Leo’s Wurstelstand and it’s also the oldest sausage stand in Vienna.
-You’ll find a variety of sausages, sauces and beers there and you’ll enjoy no matter what you decide to have.
+You’ll find a variety of sausages, sauces, and beers there and you’ll enjoy no matter what you decide to have.
 It’s a perfect place for a late-night snack after a night out.

 When you are in Vienna you have to eat the famous Sacher cake and one of the best places to do so is Café Sacher.
-Just order Original Sacher Torte mit Schlag and you will get chocolate cake with a layer of apricot jam, covered in dark chocolate icing and with whipped cream on the side – it is just delicious.
+Just order Original Sacher Torte mit Schlag and you will get a chocolate cake with a layer of apricot jam, covered in dark chocolate icing and with whipped cream on the side – it is just delicious.
 You have to wait a little (or a lot) to get a table in this place but it’s worth it.

 Dommayer is one of the most traditional Viennese cafes and that’s also where you can try Sacher cake.
 Also, if you’re hungry, you can get a full meal, not only coffee and cake.
-You’ll enjoy your walk to this café, too, since it is located in a very nice neighbourhood – Strauss and Wagner both lived there.
-The place is located near the Schönbrunn Palace, so it’s great for a coffee/lunch break after your visit there.
+You’ll enjoy your walk to this café, too, since it is located in a very nice neighborhood – Strauss and Wagner both lived there.
+The place is located near Schönbrunn Palace, so it’s great for a coffee/lunch break after your visit there.

 Another café with amazing sweets but less pricy than other places on our list.
 Sacher cake that we had here is also pretty great, but we recommend trying Mozart cake – a chocolate cake with a layer of pistachio marzipan and nougat filling, covered in chocolate fondant.
 It’s amazing, especially if you’re having a cup of coffee with it.
 Aida has multiple locations all over the city, so you can have a coffee break wherever you are.